 The United States of America, abbreviated U.S. or U.S.A., is a country in North America, a federal republic of 50 states.
 The U.S. is the fourth largest country in the world in area (after Russia, Canada, and China).
 The country is the world’s greatest economic power, measured in terms of gross domestic product (GDP).
+Our platform also supports companies looking to hire employees in the United States or hire employees in the USA through compliant global hiring solutions.

 *Please note that the official currency is the currency of remuneration when employed through WorkMotion in the United States of America.

-Fast-track your talent onboarding while ensuring 100% compliance with local regulations.
+Fast-track your talent onboarding while ensuring 100% compliance with local regulations. using an Employer of Record in United States

 Calculate net salary post deductions and compare it with the salary in other countries instantly.

-Receive process support by an experienced team of experts & pay your talent on time and in their local currency
+Receive process support by an experienced team of experts & pay your talent on time and in their local currency, ideal for companies looking to hire employees or contractors in United States

 Easily onboard your remote talent in United States through our Employer of Record (EOR) solution.
 Our subsidiaries and network partners make this process fast and 100% compliant.

 The United States of America, abbreviated U.S. or U.S.A., is a country in North America, a federal republic of 50 states.
 The U.S. is the fourth largest country in the world in area (after Russia, Canada, and China).
 The country is the world’s greatest economic power, measured in terms of gross domestic product (GDP).
+Our platform also supports companies looking to hire employees in the United States or hire employees in the USA through compliant global hiring solutions.

 *Please note that the official currency is the currency of remuneration when employed through WorkMotion in the United States of America.

 The federal government institutions, banks, the postal service, and government offices are closed on federal holidays.
-While private employers are not required to follow suit, many do observe the same holidays, and either offers their employees paid time off for holidays or give them the option of taking those days off.
+While private employers are not required to follow suit, many do observe the same holidays, and either offer their employees paid time off for holidays or give them the option of taking those days off.

-The holidays mentioned below are valid for the year 2025.
+The holidays mentioned below are valid for the year 2026.

 More information on holidays in the U.S. can be found on the USAGov website.

-January 1 | New Year’s Day | |
+| January 1 | New Year’s Day | |

-January 20 | Martin Luther King Jr. Day | Movable -Third Monday of January |
+| January 19 | Martin Luther King Jr. Day | Movable -Third Monday of January |

-February 17 | President’s Day | Movable - Third Monday in February |
+| February 16 | President’s Day | Movable - Third Monday in February |

-May 27 | Memorial Day | Movable - Last Monday of May |
+| May 25 | Memorial Day | Movable - Last Monday of May |

-June 19 | Juneteenth National Independence Day | |
+| June 19 | Juneteenth National Independence Day | |

-July 4 | Independence Day | |
+| July 3 | Independence Day | |

-September 1 | Labor Day | Movable - First Monday in September |
+| September 7 | Labor Day | Movable - First Monday in September |

-October 13 | Columbus Day | |
+| October 12 | Columbus Day | Movable- Second Monday in October |

-November 11 | Veterans Day | |
+| November 11 | Veterans Day | |

-November 27 | Thanksgiving | Movable - Fourth Thursday in November |
+| November 26 | Thanksgiving | Movable - Fourth Thursday in November |

-December 25 | Christmas |
+| December 25 | Christmas |

 The approximate time for sharing the contract with an employee in the U.S. is 4 business days assuming no special requests or changes to our standard employment contract.
 Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.